qutang/mhealth-storage-format/sensor.md

 ### SENSORID

-1. A global unique identifier for a specific sensor data type.
-For IMU type devices, sensor id is often
+1. A global unique identifier for a specific device.
+For most devices, it could be the serial number.
+For phone, it could also be the IMEI number.